Benedetta Carlini: Subsequent investigation

+Investigators singled various points out as scrutiny; Carlini's mystical experiences contained immodest and lascivious language, especially an excess in self-praise and threats to non-believers.
+Her so-called angels bore peculiar names - Splenditello, Tesauriello Fiorito, Virtudioello, and Radicello.
+One contradiction involved the Virgin asking her to obtain permission from Father Ricordati to have a guardian angel but, before this request, such an angel had already appeared in her early visions.
+Her visible stigmata was determined to not be the marks of Christ but of Satan's, as they appeared not during the fervor of prayer, in the harshness of the wilderness, or during a long period of solitude, but during slumber where Satan resides.
+They did not believe Carlini had demonstrated any virtue of significance, adding this to their doubts; the mere concept of a "marriage" with Jesus was already contentious from their part.

-Also, investigators discovered that Benedetta likely had a hereditary demonic obsession.
-Both her parents had allegedly been possessed for some time.
-Despite the seeming aversion to the meat and milk products, Benedetta was secretly fetching salami and Cremonese style mortadella to where she could eat them undisturbed.
-But one time, another nun saw it.
-This was like Benedetta's father's behavior when he "too was assailed by spirits".
-Testimonies of other nuns made it clear that some of Benedetta's supernatural phenomena were falsifications.
-Two nuns spied on Benedetta through the hole in her study door and more than twenty times saw her renewing her wounds with a large needle.
-Another nun had seen her put her blood on a statue of Christ, which Benedetta then claimed began to bleed in honour of her sanctity.
-Other witnesses saw that she had made the star herself with some gold foil and fixed it on her forehead with red wax.
-And Benedetta said that Christ kissed her forehead and left a gold star.
+Testimonies provided by other nuns emboldened the deduction of Carlini falsifying everything from the beginning.
+Two nuns spied on Benedetta through the hole in her study door more than twenty times, seeing her renew her wounds with a large needle on most occasions.
+Another nun had seen her put her blood on a statue of Jesus, only to claim to have bled in honour of her sanctity to her superiors.
+Other witnesses saw that she had made the star herself with some gold foil and fixed it on her forehead with red wax, in contrast to a claim of it being gifted from Heaven.
 When she spoke as an angel in one of her ecstasies, that the Theatines could learn from her how to flagellate themselves with true spiritual fervour.
 The nun, who had been standing nearby, noticed that Benedetta didn't strike herself even once, and that to make it seem as though she had she smeared the whip with blood from her wounds in her hand.
 Three nuns also reported that she sometimes ran barefoot through the convent as if her feet were healed, and one heard her exclaim as she jumped down from a small table, "Whoever saw me jump down would say that there's nothing wrong with my feet."
+Carlini was also caught eating salami and mortadella in private on one occasion in spite of her aversions to such foods.